saiumr/GifParser/Readme.md

 ```

 ### `main.exe` operations
-**WatchOut: main and target uses SDL2, but you should ignore them if you only care about GIF format**
+**WatchOut: main and target use SDL2, but you should ignore them if you only care about GIF format**
 `q` for Quit
 `i` for Information of picture